 2. Include Your Employees in the Planning Process

 In establishing your rewards program, your goal should be to promote loyalty and team spirit.
 You want your workplace to be the kind where your workers feel appreciated.
 Part of making them feel appreciated is getting to know what motivates them.
 Of course, the issue of financial compensation and bonuses will not be ruled out of your discussion with your company team.

 That is why it is important you inform them when your budget is tight.
 As they share what motivates them with you, it will help you determine what types of rewards to offer.
 If you have budget constraints, let employees know so that they are more creative with their suggestions.

 There’s no point in starting a recognition program that won’t motivate employees and also help achieve business goals.
 Remember, it is a two-way street.
 Once you decide to create a reward system to make your “troops” happy, it should work for the good of your company.
 That’s why you must carefully select the best methods of recognition to use and learn how effective they are to meeting business goals.
 What works for one company may not work for another.

 The Different Types of Rewards

-You may choose to go with the traditional practice of rewarding exemplary employee behavior such as bonuses, raises, stock options and other types of financial remune.
-But money is not the only way to recognize employees.
+You may choose to go with the traditional practice of rewarding exemplary employee behaviour such as bonuses, raises, stock options and other types of financial remuneration.
+But money is not the only way to recognise employees.
 If your worry is how you’ll execute a budget-free reward scheme then here are some ideas you should look at;

 1. Give More Opportunities